Brunch & Batter

 I'm on a salad kick, AND a farmer's market kick, so naturally I needed to make a salad highlighting my favorite market find- the golden beet.
 A beautiful, colorful friend of the red beet- but without the mess and even tastier.

 Golden beets are often described as less earthy, milder, and sweeter than their red counterparts.
-When roasted, (like in this salad), golden beets develop a rich, tender, buttery quality with a slightly nutty undertone.
+When roasted (like in this salad), golden beets develop a rich, tender, buttery quality with a slightly nutty undertone.
 Doesn't that sound delish?

 The beet salad is finished with a tarragon vinaigrette, which pairs beautifully with the mild beets.
-If you have never had tarragon, you'll notice it has distinct anise/licorice notes, with a fresh earthy taste.
-I mean, this salad really can't be beet -see what I did there?
+If you've never had tarragon, you'll notice it has distinct anise/licorice notes, with a fresh, earthy taste.

 Jump to:

-• Why you'll love this recipe
+• Reasons to love this recipe

 • Ingredients